 Yosemite National Park is the crown jewel of Mariposa County.
-Covering 1,169 square miles and with elevations ranging from 3,000 feet to 13,000 feet, the water features runneth over creating a fishing mecca the size of Rhode Island and Luxembourg where anglers can cast to their heart’s content.
+Covering 1,169 square miles and with elevations ranging from 3,000 feet to 13,000 feet in the High Sierra, the water features runneth over creating a fishing mecca the size of Rhode Island and Luxembourg where anglers can cast to their heart’s content.

 Fishing the Wawona/Yosemite South area brings anglers to the less-visited but equally babbling South Fork of the Merced River.
 Originating at 10,600 feet on the flanks of Triple Divide Peak, the South Fork plunges into Wawona Valley (elevation 4,000 feet) where it meets Chilnualna Creek and levels off, forming pools suitable for trout angling and swimming alike.
 Need a cold beer and snack once the fish stop biting?
 Try relaxing in an Adirondack chair on the lawn of the historic Wawona Hotel.